 Data backup answers the questions: is my data safe?
 Can I get it back in case of a failure?

-Business continuity, on the other hand, involves thinking about the business at a higher level, and asks: how quickly can I get my business operating again in case of system failure?
+Business continuity involves thinking about the business at a higher level, and asks: how quickly can I get my business operating again in case of system failure?

 If you’ve planned for business continuity, however, you’ve thought of all these things.
 You’ve thought in terms of Recovery Time Objective (RTO), and Recovery Point Objective (RPO).